Duds/MDBA_Process_Models/docs/process-design/requirements/bpr-submissions-process-design.md

 The Invitation Phase marks the official commencement of public consultation for the 2026 Basin Plan Review (BPR).
 This phase ensures that the MDBA meets its legislative obligations under the Water Act 2007 by formally inviting submissions from the public and key stakeholders, and setting out a transparent process for participation.

 The process begins with the publication of the invitation to respond to the Discussion Paper.
-This must occur via the Commonwealth Government Gazette, a newspaper circulating in each Basin State and Territory, and on the MDBA’s website.
+This must occur via the Commonwealth Government Gazette, a newspaper circulating in each Basin State and Territory, and on the MDBA's website.
 The consultation period must remain open for at least 12 weeks, but will likely be extended to 16 weeks to support broader engagement.

 The invitation must include: